Imperial Japanese Navy Air Service: Pacific war

-At the beginning of the Pacific war the Imperial Japanese Navy possessed the most powerful carrier force in the world, through combination of excellent ships, well-designed aircraft, and unsurpassed aviators.
+At the beginning of the Pacific War against the United States, the Imperial Japanese Navy possessed the most powerful carrier force in the world, through a combination of excellent ships, well-designed aircraft, and superior aviators.

 The Navy Air Service consisted of five naval air fleets.
-The Japanese had a total of ten aircraft carriers: six fleet carriers, three smaller carriers, and one training carrier.
-The 11th Air Fleet: contained most of the Navy's land based strike aircraft.
-One important advantage exercised by the Japanese at the start of the war was their ability to mass carrier air power.
-In April 1941 the First Air Fleet was created, concentrating the Navy's carriers into a single powerful striking unit.
+The Japanese possessed a total of ten aircraft carriers: six fleet carriers, three smaller carriers, and one training carrier.
+The 11th Air Fleet contained most of the IJN's land-based strike aircraft.
+A crucial advantage held by Japanese naval aviation at the onset of the war was the ability to effectively mass carrier air power.
+In April 1941 the First Air Fleet was created, concentrating the IJN's carriers into a single, powerful striking unit.
 The Kido Butai (Mobile Unit/Force) was the First Air Fleet's operational component.
 At the start of the war, three carrier divisions made up the Kido Butai.
-Unlike in the United States Navy where carrier divisions served only in an administrative capacity, the carrier divisions of the Kido Butai were operational entities.
-The two carriers in a division fought together, often exchanging aircraft squadrons and commanders on strikes.
-The commander of the Kido Butai could wield the aircraft of its three divisions as a single entity bringing masses of aircraft crewed by highly trained aviators onto a single target.
+Unlike the United States Navy, where carrier divisions served only in an administrative capacity, the carrier divisions of the Kido Butai were operational entities.
+The two carriers in each division fought together, often exchanging aircraft squadrons and commanders on strikes as the situation required.
+The commander of the Kido Butai could command the combined aircraft of its three divisions as a single entity, launching massed airstrikes conducted by highly trained aviators at a single target.

-During the first six months of the war Japanese naval air power achieved spectacular success and spearheaded offensive operations against Allied forces.
-On 7 December 1941, the IJN's Kido Butai attacked Pearl Harbor, crippling the U.S Pacific Fleet by destroying over 188 aircraft at the cost of 29 aircraft.
-On 10 December, Japanese naval land based bombers operating from bases in Indochina, were also responsible for the sinkings of HMS Prince of Wales and HMS Repulse which was the first time that capital ships were sunk by aerial attack while underway.
+During the first six months of the war, Japanese naval air power achieved spectacular success and spearheaded offensive operations against Allied forces across the Pacific.
+On 7 December 1941, the IJN's Kido Butai attacked Pearl Harbor, crippling the U.S. Pacific Fleet and destroying over 188 American aircraft at the cost of 29 planes lost.
+On 10 December, Japanese naval land-based bombers, operating from bases in Indochina, sank HMS Prince of Wales and HMS Repulse, the first time that capital ships were sunk by aerial attack while underway.
 In April 1942, the Indian Ocean raid drove the Royal Navy from South East Asia.
 There were also air raids carried out on the Philippines and Darwin in northern Australia.